timcdlucas/timcdlucas.github.io/_pages/about.md

 Current Vacancies/Opportunities
 --------------------------------

-I am hiring a software developer with expertise in R shiny.
-We want to make a shiny app that makes disaggregation regression easier to use.
-[Job advert](https://jobs.le.ac.uk/vacancies/7677/software-developer.html).
-I am also hiring a post-doc to work on disaggregation regression methods.
-[Job advert](https://jobs.le.ac.uk/vacancies/7685/research-associate.html).
-Please email for a chat if you're interested.

 If you are a student looking for opportunities such as masters or PhD projects please email to say hello.
 Or you can say hello on twitter [@timcdlucas](www.twitter.com/timcdlucas) or [@StatsForBios](www.twitter.com/statsforbios).
 There are studentships or [pre-doctoral fellowships](https://www.nihr.ac.uk/explore-nihr/academy-programmes/fellowship-programme.htm#one) we could develop a project for.

-However, my belief is that the primary aim in a PhD is simply to be happy and healthy, now and in the future.
+My belief is that the primary aim in a PhD is simply to be happy and healthy, now and in the future.
 The secondary aim is to graduate.
-Gaining skills, doing exciting science and publishing papers are subsidiary to the above.
+Gaining skills, doing exciting science and publishing papers typically contribute to the above.
 I want to be a thoroughly supportive supervisor no matter your strengths, weaknesses and background.